EddieAbbondanzio/eddieabbondanz.io/content/post/xj/unibody-rust-repair-part-3/index.md

 My workstation.
 Most of the fabrication was done with me kneeling on the floor and working on the ground.

-Don't use plastic saw horses for metal work.
-They melt and catch fire.
-Also don't catch sparks with your shirt when grinding as they too will catch fire.
-I've lost 3 shirts now.
-The third time a shirt caught fire I had so much trouble trying to put the flames out I almost thought I was going to have to spray myself with the hose.

 [Continue on to Part 4]({{< ref "unibody-rust-repair-part-4" >}})